 First Reference Talks invites subject matter experts, human resources and payroll professionals and lawyers to express their views on human resources, employment and Labour law (employment/labour standards, health and safety, human rights, pay equity, workers’ compensation etc.), accessibility standards and payroll in Canada.
-As a publisher of human resource compliance print and electronic publications and policies and procedures, First Reference strives to provide Canadian businesses with the most straightforward, authoritative and cost-effective resources.
+As a publisher of compliance print and electronic publications and policies and procedures, First Reference strives to provide Canadian businesses with the most straightforward, authoritative and cost-effective resources.

-Our audience is primarily small to medium size businesses and not-for-profits, human resources and health and safety professionals and consultants, legal professionals, human rights and accessibility advocates, and others working in HR, payroll, finance and accounting.
+Our audience is primarily small to medium size businesses and not-for-profits, human resources, payroll and health and safety professionals and consultants, legal professionals, human rights and accessibility advocates, and others working in HR, payroll, finance and accounting.
 As ever, our aim is to share knowledge, offer suggestions and recommendations, and provoke discussions and comments.
 But please note: we do not offer legal advice.

 If you are a subject matter expert and would like to become a regular guest blogger or occasional blogger, please contact Yosie Saint-Cyr at email@example.com